jphilipstevens/lru-cache/README.md

 1. Use ReadThedocs to build an online code documentation
 2. Improve dev setup with watching both src and tests to run the while build and test suite
+3. Implement full release to npm, or private repo

 ## Contributing